for mat and yoga studios

 Do you support yoga-specific intake fields like pregnancy and trauma history?

 Yes.
-The intake form builder includes conditional logic — pregnancy fields appear only when relevant, injury follow-ups only appear if an injury is reported, trauma-sensitive fields can be optional or required by service.
+The intake form builder adapts to each answer — pregnancy fields appear only when relevant, injury follow-ups only appear if an injury is reported, trauma-sensitive fields can be optional or required by service.
 E-signature waivers are built in.
-Re-attestation at 12 months is configurable per studio.
-Per-service intake means teacher training has a different form from drop-in.
+You can ask clients to re-sign at 12 months when something changes.
+Teacher training can have a different form from drop-in.

 How do you handle drop-in clients without a membership?